 Blueberries

 Blueberries will make most dogs go crazy with excitement.
-In addition to tasting mouthwatering to dogs, blueberries are also packed with essential vitamins, like A, C, and K.
+In addition to tasting mouthwatering to our furry friends, blueberries are also packed with essential vitamins, like A, C, and K.

 Cucumbers